patrikholler/Unity-Simple-Octree/README.md

 ## Known problems
 https://forum.unity.com/threads/voxel-planet-octree-job-system-ecs-dots.1083410/
 <ol>
-    <li>I dont feel it is the best solution to call the job every seconds and create octree nodes from 0 to max lod level again and again.</li>
+    <li>I do not feel it is the best solution to call the job every seconds and create octree nodes from 0 to max lod level again and again.</li>
     <li>It will be better to use IJobParallelFor</li>
 </ol>